A topic from the subject of Quantification in Chemistry.

 Procedure:

-1. Accurately weigh a piece of magnesium ribbon (mass m1).
+1. Accurately weigh a piece of magnesium ribbon (mass m1) using the analytical balance.

-3. Allow the reaction to proceed until the magnesium ribbon dissolves completely.
+4. Allow the reaction to proceed until the magnesium ribbon dissolves completely.
+Observe the evolution of hydrogen gas.

 Key Procedures:

-• Accurately weighing the reactants and measuring the volume of the solution.
+• Accurately measuring the volume of HCl solution using a graduated cylinder.

 • Ensuring complete reaction by observing the complete dissolution of the magnesium ribbon.

-• Collecting and measuring the volume of hydrogen gas accurately.
+• Accurately collecting and measuring the volume of hydrogen gas produced, noting the temperature and pressure.

 • Considering the change in mass to account for the loss of hydrogen gas.